HSBC China services PMI weakens to one-year low of 52.0

 A new business sub-index expanded at its slowest rate since August 2011, weighing on the headline figure.

-An employment sub-index rose to 52.7, its highest since November, while input prices, which primarily reflect labor costs, were at their highest since May.
+An employment sub-index rose to 52.7, its highest since November, while input prices, which primarily reflect labour costs, were at their highest since May.

 Services account for about 43 percent of China's gross domestic product.